What you can expect for your money when it comes to washing machines

 According to the ONS we earn almost double today what we did in 1988 but we pay the same or less than we did for a washing machine.

 This means that, were the machines we bought today relatively the same price it would cost around about £600 for an average washing machine.
-Quite a difference I'm sure you will agree.
+Quite a difference we are sure you will agree.

 But then, there's inflation.